polterguy/phosphorusfive/core/p5.ajax/README.md

 The above would change your widget's HTML element, and persist (remember) the change for every consecutive callback.

-## JSON
+In fact, if you wish, you can even change a widget's ID during an Ajax request, and the change will automatically propagate back to the client.

+## No more partial rendering!!

-p5.ajax uses JSON internally to return updates back to the client.
+p5.ajax uses JSON internally to return updates back to the client, and a _"per attribute level"_.
 This means, that among other things, it rarely needs to re-render your controls, using _"partial rendering"_.
 You can also inject any new control, in a postback or Ajax callback, at any position in your page, as long as its parent control, is of type `Container`, and you use the appropriate factory method to create your controls.
+And not even a change to a widget's `Controls` collection will trigger a partial rendering.

-The JSON parts of p5.ajax, means that the bandwidth consumption when consuming the library, is ridiculously small, compared to frameworks built around _"partial rendering"_, which requires some portion of the page, to be partially re-rendered.
+This means that when using p5.ajax, the bandwidth consumption becomes ridiculously small, compared to frameworks built around _"partial rendering"_, which requires some portion of the page, to be partially re-rendered.

-This also makes the client-side JavaScript parts of P5 tiny compared to other Ajax frameworks.
-In its release build, minified and GZipped, the entire JavaScript parts in p5.ajax, is actually less than 3KB in total.
+If you compare the average bandwidth usage of p5.ajax, against for instance ASP.NET Ajax, you would see that it uses at least one order of magnitude less bandwidth.

 ## ViewState